-Otherwise the speaker acts pretty much as you’d expect an Alexa speaker to.
+Otherwise the speaker acts pretty much as you’d expect a smart speaker to.
 It integrates with all the same smart home products, you can ask it about the weather, or just have it tell you stupid facts and jokes.

-You can also, thanks to the recently released Sonos Alexa skill, use voice commands to get music playing on other Sonos speakers throughout your home.
+With the Sonos Alexa skill, you can also use voice commands to get music playing on other Sonos speakers throughout your home.
 The skill is still in beta and is hence a little buggy (it refused to play the radio on “kitchen speaker”, but was fine with “kitchen”), but when this sees a full launch it will be another helpful feature.

-Yes, it was certainly a shame that it launched without support for the most popular streaming service in the world, Spotify, but kudos to Sonos for bringing out the update in good time.
-The speaker is now just as effective as an Amazon Echo at playing your music, and sounds much better than Amazon's own speaker.
+Yes, it was certainly a shame that it launched without support for the most popular streaming service in the world, Spotify, but kudos to Sonos for bringing out the update later.
+The speaker is now just as effective as an Amazon Echo at playing your music, and sounds better than Amazon's devices too.

 If our Sonos One review has you considering other options, then take a look at three other smart speaker options below.